You are here

 For any questions or problems related to Continuing Education, please contact CDC Training and Continuing Education Online at 800-498-6260 or firstname.lastname@example.org.

 To start the course, click the Start Course button below.
-This will direct you to the SCORM cloud where you will be asked to provide an email address and your name.
-This allows you to return to the course, if you need to leave for any reason or if you wish to review the course more than once.
+This will direct you to the Effective Interventions website where you can click on the link to the HIP eLearning Center.
+There you will be asked to sign-in or set up a new account.
+Once you have logged in, it will allow you to return to the course, if you need to leave for any reason or if you wish to review the course more than once.
 Upon returning to the course, you will be given the option of resuming the course where you left off or beginning again.

 If you select the Register with CME button, you will be directed to the CDC Training and Continuing Education Online (TCEonline) website at www.cdc.gov/tceonline.
-After you register, that site will return you to this page, so you can begin the course.
+After you register, that site will refer you to the login for the course.
 After viewing the course, you will need to return to TCEonline to complete an evaluation and post-test, so you can receive credit for the course.
 See Continuing Education above.

 This course has been developed by the Community Prevention and Intervention Unit of the University of Texas Southwestern Medical Center in collaboration with the Division of HIV/AIDS Prevention at the Centers for Disease Control and Prevention.
 CDC, our planners, and our content experts wish to disclose they have no financial interests or other relationships with the manufacturers of commercial products, suppliers of commercial services, or commercial supporters with the exception of Dr. Jacobson, and she wishes to disclose financial support from the HIV FOCUS program of Gilead Sciences.
 Presentations will not include any discussion of the unlabeled use of a product or a product under investigational use.
 CDC does not accept commercial support.